 - Your application should now be initiated under "My Active Applications."

+You must hold either a bachelor's or master's degree with a 3.00 grade point average.
 Only students who expect to obtain the Ph.D. degree are typically admitted to the program.
 Students are normally admitted to the program only in the fall semester.
-Applicants must apply to both the Graduate School of the University and the School of Sociology.
-Students should plan to take the GRE test as early in the year as possible.

 A limited number of students are admitted on a competitive basis each year.
-Admissions and financial aid decisions are made based on the following criteria:
+Admissions and financial aid decisions are made based on GPA, GRE scores, and letters of recommendations.